-A backcountry campground, with 10 wilderness sawdust tent pads, outhouse, and food cache is provided at Akamina Creek.
-This campground is located just off the main trail 0.9 km from Akamina Pass and 2.4 km from the Akamina Pass Trailhead.
-Register a trip itinerary with friends; check in and check out.
+A backcountry campground with ten wilderness sawdust tent pads, outhouse, and food cache is provided at Akamina Creek.
+This campground is located just off the main trail 0.9km from Akamina Pass and 2.4 km from the Akamina Pass Trailhead.
+Register a trip itinerary with friends and check in and check out.
 Winter camping is available year-round at Akamina Creek sites.

 The BC Parks backcountry permit registration service allows you to purchase a backcountry camping permit before leaving home.
 Although this does not reserve a campsite, it provides the convenience of prepaying for your trip and not having to carry cash.
 We encourage all visitors to register online so we can reduce the need to collect fees in the field.

 Fires in the developed area of the park are restricted to a communal fire ring in the Akamina Creek campground.
 Fires in the backcountry areas must be kept small, contained and a source of water to extinguish the fire must be readily available.
-Visitors must check with the Forest Service or at park trailheads to see if fires bans are in effect.
+Visitors must check with forest services or at park trailheads to see if fires bans are in effect.

 To preserve vegetation and ground cover, please don’t gather firewood from the area around your campsite when staying in the developed area of the park.
 Dead wood is an important habitat element for many plants and animals and it adds organic matter to the soil.
 You can conserve firewood and air quality by keeping your campfire small.
 Limited burning hours or campfire bans may be implemented.
 Be prepared by bringing a portable stove for cooking.